Related Issuers

 What is a State of California General Obligation (GO) bond?

 A State of California GO bond is a municipal bond issued by the State of California.
 GO bonds are general obligations of the State to which the full faith and credit of the State is pledged towards the repayment.
 The State issues both non-self-liquidating GO bonds and self-liquidating GO bonds.
-The State uses proceeds from the sale of GO bonds to build schools, university buildings, hospitals, housing, roads, mass transit facilities, parks, water delivery systems, and other voter approved projects.
+The State uses proceeds from the sale of GO bonds to fund various voter approved projects and programs throughout the state such as building schools, university buildings, hospitals, housing, roads, mass transit facilities, parks, and water delivery systems.
 Pursuant to the State Constitution, GO bonds cannot be used to finance State budget deficits.

 What is a non-self-liquidating GO bond?